Gas cylinder: Design

 The primary design focus for seamless metal (steel and aluminium) high pressure cylinders is on cylindrical wall thickness.
 This is calculated using the Lamé-von Mises formula for thick walled cylinders.
 Where the application may impose significant bending, torsional or local loads, these stresses must also be considered.
-Cylinder ends are generally approximately hemispherical, and require consideration for openings for internal inspection, filling and access to the contents.a A corrosion allowance may be added to the design thiskness to allow for surface corrosion over the service life where applicable, and the stresses are generally limited so that the test pressure stress is within the fatigue limit for steel cylinders.
+Cylinder ends are generally approximately hemispherical, and require consideration for openings for internal inspection, filling and access to the contents.
+A corrosion allowance may be added to the design thickness to allow for surface corrosion over the service life where applicable, and the stresses are generally limited so that the test pressure stress is within the fatigue limit for steel cylinders.

 The end dome thickness is usually determined by manufacturing process constraints, and for forged and spun ends the thickness tends to be greater than the cylindrical wall, though the pressure stresses in a spherical shell are roughly half those in a cylinder, making the ends much heavier than they need to be to theoretically withstand the pressure load.
 This extra thickness makes the ends relatively strong and able to support local stress concentrations due to stamp markings and neck threads.
 In seamless metal cylinders the thicker end wall and relatively small internal volume of the ends make the ends considerably heavier than the cylindrical section for the internal volume contribution, so this type of cylinder tends to be lighter per unit volume when the cylindrical part is longer.